gobetti/RxCocoaNetworking/README.md

 - [Contributing](#contributing)
 - [License](#license)

-While [Moya](https://github.com/Moya/Moya) is built on top of [Alamofire](https://github.com/Alamofire/Alamofire) and provides an Rx extension with `Observable` signatures, **RxCocoaNetworking** is built on top of [RxCocoa](https://github.com/ReactiveX/RxSwift), which already provides extensions to `NSURLSession` with `Observable` signatures.
-If you love `Moya` like I do because of how organized it makes your network layer, and how easy and readable unit testing becomes; and if your project already depends on `RxCocoa`, then **RxCocoaNetworking** is for you.
+While [Moya](https://github.com/Moya/Moya) is built on top of [Alamofire](https://github.com/Alamofire/Alamofire) and provides an Rx extension with `Observable` signatures, **RxCocoaNetworking** is built on top of [RxCocoa](https://github.com/ReactiveX/RxSwift), which already provides extensions to `NSURLSession` with `Observable` signatures. **RxCocoaNetworking** was made for you if:

+- ✅ you love how `Moya` keeps your network layer clean, readable and testable;
+- ✅ the power of Alamofire+Moya is too much for your needs;
+- ✅ your project already depends on `RxCocoa`.

+... and extra points if:

+- ✅ you'd like to use `RxTest` for testing `delayed` stubs;
+- ✅ you don't like to implement `sampleData` in your production target;
+- ✅ you feel you could have less code for the simple APIs you use.

+Note though that this is **by no means a full replacement** to Alamofire+Moya.
+For example, you may miss features which will only ever be supported if **RxCocoaNetworking** is kept extremely lightweight, e.g.:

+- ❌ anything other than `Data` on successful responses;
+- ❌ file upload;
+- ❌ plugins (interceptors).

+... in which case Alamofire+Moya would be a better bet.

-Thanks to the network request handling already embedded in `RxCocoa`, to Swift 4.1's conditional conformance (see [ReactiveURLSessionProtocol](https://github.com/gobetti/RxCocoaNetworking/blob/master/Sources/Core/ReactiveURLSessionProtocol.swift)) and heavily inspired by `Moya`'s architecture, **RxCocoaNetworking** provides you the same power and unit testing flexibility that `Moya` does, including full support to `TestScheduler` in a very lightweight framework.
+This framework was made possible thanks to the network request handling already embedded in `RxCocoa`, together with Swift 4.1's conditional conformance (see [ReactiveURLSessionProtocol](https://github.com/gobetti/RxCocoaNetworking/blob/master/Sources/Core/ReactiveURLSessionProtocol.swift)).

-The main motivation to write a new framework came from the fact that Moya's `MoyaProvider` implements the `delayed` stub behavior with a real-time unit delay, preventing the usage of `RxTest` to assert this functionality.
-Other details came next, like removing `Alamofire` and the requirement for `sampleData`, among other minor details.

 ## Requirements